mwang87/q2_metabolomics/README.md

 `source activate qiime2-2018.6`

-If you do not remember the name of your qiime2 conda environment, you can get a list of all conda environments installed on your computer by typing:

-`conda env list`

-Submit your raw data files to mass spectral molecular networking using [GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp):

-Now we are ready to start using QIIME 2 commands with our data.
-For the first step, we will use the gnps-clustering method to perform GNPS mass spectral network analysis:
+Now we are ready to start using Qiime2 commands with our data.
+For the first step, we will use the import_gnpsnetworkingclustering method to perform GNPS mass spectral network analysis:

 ```
 qiime metabolomics import_gnpsnetworkingclustering \
   --p-manifest manifest_longitudinal.csv \
   --p-credentials credentials.json \
-  --output-dir out
+  --o-feature-table longitudinal_ms2
 ```

-Provide the name of your manifest.csv file, your GNPS credentials, and an output directory of your choice (here “out”).
-Once the GNPS network analysis is finished, you will find the GNPS bucket table/feature table in .qza format within the output directory you specified.
+Provide the name of your manifest.csv file, your GNPS credentials, and an output of your choice.
+Once the GNPS network analysis is finished, you will find the GNPS feature table in longitudinal_ms2.qza format.

-Perform descriptive statistical analyses of the mass spectral feature table retrieved from GNPS using qiime2

-Below examples of simple descriptive statistical analyses are given, which can be performed on your mass spectral feature table using qiime2.
-For any qiime2 function used below you can retrieve a brief description and information about parameters using the --help option.
-For example, to retrieve a description of the qiime diversity beta function type:

-`qiime diversity beta --help`

-Generate visual and tabular summaries of a feature table

 To generate visual and tabular summaries of your feature table, you can use the qiime [feature-table summarize](https://docs.qiime2.org/2018.2/plugins/available/feature-table/summarize/) function:

 ```
 qiime feature-table summarize \
-  --i-table out/feature_table.qza \
+  --i-table longitudinal_ms2.qza \
   --o-visualization tableSummary_spectralCounts_longitudinal.qzv
 ```